top of page

 The Clues to Indicate Your Baby’s Needs Are Changing

 Naps in the crib become shorter, around 30–45 minutes; your baby doesn’t seem sleepy after 90 minutes of wakefulness.
-As this happens, start to slightly manipulate your baby’s awake time with the shortest bouts of wakefulness in the morning and longer bouts of wakefulness as the day goes on as described in the next developmental nap stage.
+As this happens, start to slightly adjust your baby’s awake time with the shortest bouts of wakefulness in the morning and longer bouts of wakefulness as the day goes on as described in the next developmental nap stage.

 From ~3 months to ~6 months